George Westinghouse Bridge

 The bridge is named for George Westinghouse (October 6, 1846 – March 12, 1914), the American entrepreneur and engineer.
 Nearby was the famous Westinghouse Electric Corporation East Pittsburgh Works, which is now an industrial park.
 Notable attractions visible while driving across the bridge include the Edgar Thomson Steel Works (U.S. Steel Mon Valley Works) and Kennywood Park.

 Popular culture

 The bridge was featured in the 2011 film Warrior starring Joel Edgerton and Tom Hardy.

+A photo of the bridge appears in the 2024 Oscar award winning film, The Brutalist.